DataDog/integrations-core/ecs_fargate/README.md

 * CPU/Memory usage & limit metrics
 * Monitor your applications running on Fargate via Datadog integrations or custom metrics.

-The Datadog agent retrieves metrics for the task definition's containers via the ECS Task Metadata endpoint, `169.254.170.2/v2/stats`.
+The Datadog agent retrieves metrics for the task definition's containers via the ECS Task Metadata endpoint.
 According to the [ECS Documentation][18] on that endpoint:

 > This endpoint returns Docker stats JSON for all of the containers associated with the task.
 For more information about each of the returned stats, see [ContainerStats][19] in the Docker API documentation.